simonsobs/PSpipe/project/maps2params/README.rst

 Maps2Parameters
 **************************

-In this ``project`` we generate CMB maps simulations and compute their power spectra and covariance matrices.
+In this ``project`` we generate CMB simulations and compute their power spectra and covariance matrices.
-We then pass the data to mflike and print the chi2 with respect to the input theory curves.
+We then pass the data to mflike and compute the chi2 with respect to the input theory curves.

 Requirements